How condensation trails are formed

 If you're ever curious about the phenomenon of contrails that crisscross and sometimes seem to create a mesh pattern in the sky, take a look at ENAIRE's map of upper airspace airways and you'll see why.

-A 1999 IPCC report on the atmospheric effects of aviation, available here, indicates that research has identified a correlation between increasing contrail frequency and aircraft emissions and increasing cirrus cloud cover.
+A 1999 IPCC report on the atmospheric effects of aviation, which can be accessed here, indicates that research has identified a correlation between the increase in contrail frequency and aircraft emissions and the increase in cirrus cloud cover.
 Cirrus clouds typically cover about 30% of the Earth's surface.An increase in cirrus cloud cover is likely to contribute to an increase in global surface temperatures.
 The potential influence of contrails on the escalation of global temperatures is therefore a matter of concern.